 Artichoke, sometimes called globe artichoke, is a popular vegetable among health conscious eaters.
 Artichoke extract has a long history of use for heart, metabolic, gastrointestinal, and liver health, with many of its functional benefits supported by clinical trials.
 Tests have found it to have substantial total antioxidant capacity.
 Artichoke extracts have been embraced by neurohackers, because compounds in it support brain functions involved in neuroplasticity, neurotransmission, and long-term memory functions.*

 Artichoke has been combined with Coleus forskohlii by people doing N of 1 self-experimentation in the nootropic community.
 This combination has a reputation for supporting mood, motivation, and memory.* Self-experimenters have also reported that an artichoke and Coleus stack combines well with caffeine, theanine, and acetyl-L-carnitine.
 It’s this reputation that led to us investigating, and ultimately choosing to include the combination of an artichoke and Coleus extract in Qualia Mind.
-When creating formulas, we look for complementary ingredients—things that may be additive or synergistic.
+When creating formulas, we look for complementary ingredients.
 Artichoke falls into this category.

 Velvet Bean (Mucuna pruriens) Seed Extract